odoo/odoo/doc/howto/howto_website.rst

 .. patch::

-..
-FIXME how can I access a QWeb template from a auth=none controller?
+.. todo:: how can I access a QWeb template from a auth=none
-         explicitly fetch a registry using request.session.db?
+          controller? explicitly fetch a registry using
+          request.session.db?
 That's a bit horrendous now innit?

 .. todo:: reload/update of module?

+This simplifies the controller code by moving data formatting out of it, and generally makes it simpler for designers to edit the markup.

+.. todo:: link to section about reusing/altering existing stuff,
+          template overriding

 .. _bootstrap: http://getbootstrap.com